5 Benefits of Content Marketing for Small Businesses.

 The key is to focus on creating high-quality and relevant links, which source traffic from high-authority and trusted sites that lend further credibility to your brand and connect you to potentially huge audiences.

-Quality is definitely more important than quantity when performing outreach, so try to adopt a selective approach that helps you to make the most of your marketing spend.
+Quality is more important than quantity when performing outreach, so try to adopt a selective approach that helps you to make the most of your marketing spend.

 3. Augment Your Website’s SEO Campaign

 The term ‘SEO’ is a sweeping one, which includes several techniques for boosting your site’s online visibility and SERPs performance over time.

 A key element of so-called “onsite SEO” is the content you publish on your website and blog, so it's crucial that you optimise this and regularly keep your pages updated and refreshed.

 For instances where your content may be outdated or link to pages that no longer exist, you’ll need to redirect links to new pages and update web content as one of many other ways of optimising your search engine rankings.

 4. Engage Existing Customers to Drive Repeat Business

 A key element of any content marketing strategy should be to engage existing customers to drive repeat business and ensure that your budget is spent as efficiently as possible.

 The reason for this is simple; acquiring a new customer can cost at least five times more than retaining an existing one, and increasing retention by as little as 5% can increase profits by anywhere between 25% and 95% for business owners.